QuantConnect/Documentation/07-Research/02-historical-data.rst

 Historical Futures Data
 =======================

 QuantConnect provides trade and quote data from AlgoSeek for over 100 Futures symbols going back as far as 2009.
-You can find a full list of available Futures symbols in the `data library <https://www.quantconnect.com/docs/data-library/futures#Futures-Reference-Tables>`__.
+You can find a full list of available Futures symbols in the :ref:`data library <data-library-futures-reference-tables>`.
 Futures data is available in tick, second and minute resolutions.
 To access data for a given Future, we need to first subscribe to its data using its ticker.

 .. code-block::